Image reconstruction with the JWST Interferometer: Results

 \subsection{Io Results}

 We have reconstructed images of Io using Method 1 with TV regularisation, with all five epochs shown in the top row of \Cref{fig:ios}.
 Io is \textit{heavily} resolved as seen by \ami, and visibility extraction in the forward-modelling approach has performed poorly; we have been unable to get any adequately converged image using Method 2 with a variety of initialisations and hyperparameter tunings.
-In the Method 1 images we detect five known Ionian surface features at their expected positions: 1) Seth Patera, 2) P197, 3) Masubi, 4) Leizi Fluctus, 5) Amirani \citep{Davies2024, VolcanismOnIo}.
-There is a visual agreement between the expected positions and reconstructed bright points on Io's surface, as is also found by \citet{Sanchez-Bermudez2025}.
+In the Method 1 images we detect five known Ionian volcanic surface features at their expected positions: 1) Seth Patera, 2) P197, 3) Masubi, 4) Leizi Fluctus, 5) Amirani \citep{Davies2024, VolcanismOnIo}.
+There is a visual agreement between the expected positions and reconstructed bright points on Io's surface, as was also found by \citet{Sanchez-Bermudez2025}.

+Each volcano appears to be surrounded by a valley of flux.
+These are presumably not physical and are simply ringing artefacts due to minor remaining \ac{psf} miscalibration.
+This effect is somewhat suppressed by the TV regularisation; this can be seen in \Cref{fig:io-Lcurve} as the less regularised images exhibit more severe ringing artefacts.

-Over time, the moon can be seen to rotate subtly on its axis, which the model had no a priori knowledge of.
+Over time, the moon can be seen to rotate subtly on its axis --- a feature for which the model had no a priori information or bias.
 This can be seen by tracking the Ionian meridians in the ephemeris overlay, but it is more identifiable when the exposures are played as frames in a time series.
 The detection of rotation is discussed in detail by \citet{Sanchez-Bermudez2025}, and we do not seek to interpret this scientifically; it is unambiguously consistent with the rotating frame of Io visually in Figure~\ref{fig:ios} and in an animation of the rotation \href{https://github.com/maxecharles/dorito}{hosted online}.

 We do not see evidence for a more diffuse emission around the brightest feature Seth Patera, which is observed both in the \citet{Sanchez-Bermudez2025} \ami reduction and corresponding Keck observations \citep{Marchis2002,deKleer2019}.
 In the Keck imaging presented therein, the emission is more extended at shorter wavelengths, and may be less apparent in \fgreen.
-We suspect that the published extended structure around this hotspot may be either miscalibrated \ac{bfe} or \ac{psf} structure.
+It is possible that the published extended structure around this hotspot may be either miscalibrated \ac{bfe} or \ac{psf} structure.